CodeLouisville/CodeLouisvilleStudentToolkit/Code-Louisville-Student-Toolkit.md

 - get several mentors and fellow students to check your project
 - write clean code and clean documentation

-## Engagement with Code Louisville staff
+## Working with Code Louisville staff

 Code Louisville staff run the Code Louisville program, engage with local employers to determine curriculum, set and track program requirements, provide job placement readiness sessions, and track student success.
 Staff set the terms for what has to be done.